Smart transducer: Improvement over traditional sensors

 The traditional sensor collects information about an object or a situation and translates it into an electrical signal.
-It gives feedback of the physical environment, process or substance in a measurable way and signals or indicates when change in this environment occurs.
-Traditional sensors in a network of sensors can be divided in three parts; (1) the sensors, (2) a centralized interface where the data is collected and processed, and (3) an infrastructure that connects the network, like plugs, sockets and wires.
+It gives feedback of the physical environment, process, or substance in a measurable way, and signals or indicates when change in this environment occurs.
+Traditional sensors in a network of sensors can be divided in three parts: one, the sensors; two, a centralized interface where the data is collected and processed; and three, an infrastructure that connects the network, like plugs, sockets and wires.

 A network of smart sensors can be divided in two parts; (1) the sensors, and (2) a centralized interface.
 The fundamental difference with traditional sensors, is that the microprocessors embedded in the smart sensors already process the data.
 Therefore, less data has to be transmitted and the data can immediately be used and accessed on different devices.
 The switch to smart sensors entails that the tight coupling between transmission and processing technologies is removed.

 Digital traces

 Within a digital environment, actions or activities leave a digital trace.
 Smart sensors measure these activities in the physical environment and translate this into a digital environment.
 Therefore, every step within the process becomes digitally traceable.
 Whenever a mistake is made somewhere in a production process, this can be tracked down using these digital traces.
 As a result, it will be easier to track down inefficiencies within a production process and simplify process innovations, because one can easier analyze what part of the production process is inefficient.
-It is clear that the use of smart sensors can be very beneficial.
-On the other hand, it is important to understand the risks.
 Due to the fact that all the information is digitized, the company is exposed to cyber attacks.
 To protect itself from these information breaches, ensuring a secure platform is crucial.